Traumatic brain injury: Primary and secondary injury

 A large percentage of the people killed by brain trauma do not die right away but rather days to weeks after the event; rather than improving after being hospitalized, some 40% of TBI patients deteriorate.
 Primary brain injury (the damage that occurs at the moment of trauma when tissues and blood vessels are stretched, compressed, and torn) is not adequate to explain this deterioration; rather, it is caused by secondary injury, a complex set of cellular processes and biochemical cascades that occur in the minutes to days following the trauma.
 These secondary processes can dramatically worsen the damage caused by primary injury and account for the greatest number of TBI deaths occurring in hospitals.

 Secondary injury events include damage to the blood–brain barrier, release of factors that cause inflammation, free radical overload, excessive release of the neurotransmitter glutamate (excitotoxicity), influx of calcium and sodium ions into neurons, and dysfunction of mitochondria.
 Injured axons in the brain's white matter may separate from their cell bodies as a result of secondary injury, potentially killing those neurons.
 Other factors in secondary injury are changes in the blood flow to the brain; ischemia (insufficient blood flow); cerebral hypoxia (insufficient oxygen in the brain); cerebral edema (swelling of the brain); and raised intracranial pressure (the pressure within the skull).
 Intracranial pressure may rise due to swelling or a mass effect from a lesion, such as a hemorrhage.
 As a result, cerebral perfusion pressure (the pressure of blood flow in the brain) is reduced; ischemia results.
 When the pressure within the skull rises too high, it can cause brain death or brain herniation, in which parts of the brain are squeezed by structures in the skull.

 Diagnosis

 Diagnosis is suspected based on lesion circumstances and clinical evidence, most prominently a neurological examination, for example checking whether the pupils constrict normally in response to light and assigning a Glasgow Coma Score.
 Neuroimaging helps in determining the diagnosis and prognosis and in deciding what treatments to give.
 DSM-5 can be utilized to diagnose TBI and its psychiatric sequelae.
+A mTBI, or concussion, cannot be seen on a CT or MRI.

-The preferred radiologic test in the emergency setting is computed tomography (CT): it is quick, accurate, and widely available.
+The preferred radiologic test in the emergency setting to determine the severity of a TBI is computed tomography (CT): it is quick, accurate, and widely available.
 Follow-up CT scans may be performed later to determine whether the injury has progressed.